beejjorgensen/bgnet0/src/bgnet0_part_0900_projecthttp2.md

 15 Proper Content-Type set in header
 15 Proper Content-Length set in header
-15 HTTP response header is constructed correctly and ISO-8859-1 encoded 15 HTTP response payload is constructed correctly and ISO-8859-1 encoded -->
+15 HTTP response header is constructed correctly and ISO-8859-1 encoded 15 HTTP response payload is constructed correctly
+-->